-Due to the remote location of our facility, and for the safety of all our campers, we do not allow parental visits during camp.
+For the safety of our campers and staff, we do not allow visits during camp.

 In case of an emergency or any essential communication, we are happy to arrange a time for your camper to be near a phone, as appropriate.
-Our Camp Secretary is on duty from 8 a.m. – 5 p.m.
-The office number is 434.454.4059.
+Our camp office can be reached at 434-454-4059.

 We will make every effort to accommodate any special requirements your camper may have.
-Please contact the Summer Camp Director, John Swanwick, as soon as possible and he will discuss any needs and issues with you.
+Please contact the Summer Camp Director, John Swanwick, as soon as possible to discuss the specific needs of your camper.

 Please review the packing list to pack appropriately.

-We provide a vegetarian option at every meal.
-We also have a salad bar at both lunch and dinner.
-If you have any other dietary restrictions, please provide information in your camper registration so that we can make special accommodations.
+We provide a vegetarian option at every meal and a salad bar at both lunch and dinner.
+If your camper has any other dietary needs/restrictions, please provide information in your camper registration so that we can make special accommodations.
 You can always contact our Summer Camp Director, John Swanwick, at email@example.com or 434-454-4059 to discuss specific dietary needs.

-We do have a medical professional on the premises for our summer programs.
-The Health Center is where all prescription and over-the-counter medications are stored and dispensed by our camp nurse.
-Additionally, our staff holds certifications in first aid, CPR for the Professional Rescuer, and Lifeguarding.
+We always have a nurse (RN) on-site while camp is in session.
+All prescription and over-the-counter medications are stored in our Health Center and dispensed by our camp nurse.
+Additionally, our staff hold certifications in First Aid, CPR, and Waterfront Lifeguarding.

-Campers with asthma participate in our program all the time.
-It is critical for their asthma to be noted on the Health History Form and for campers with asthma to bring their inhaler with them to every program, including programs such as neutral buoyancy and the giant swing.
+Campers with asthma participate in our programs all the time.
+It is critical for their asthma to be noted on the Health History Form and for campers with asthma to bring their inhaler with them to every program.